 The Miniature Schnauzer comes in four acceptable colors.

-Salt and Pepper: The hairs of the coat are banded with shades of black, gray and silver, which fades to a light gray or silver white in the eyebrows, whiskers, leg and underbody furnishings, and on the cheeks, throat, forechest, anal region, and inside the legs.
+The hairs of the coat are banded with shades of black, gray and silver, which fades to a light gray or silver white in the eyebrows, whiskers, leg and underbody furnishings, and on the cheeks, throat, forechest, anal region, and inside the legs.
 The light underbody furnishings do not rise higher on the sides of the body than the front elbows.

 Fault: Any suggestion of tan or red banding.

-Black and Silver: The Black and Silver coat pattern is the same as the Salt and Pepper except that the “salt and pepper” coat area is completely black.
+The Black and Silver coat pattern is the same as the Salt and Pepper except that the “salt and pepper” coat area is completely black.
 The black color is a true rich color with black undercoat.
 The stripped portion is free from any fading or brown tinge and the underbody should be dark.

 In the Salt and Pepper and Black and Silver, there must be a dark mask reflecting the respective color pattern.

-Disqualifications: Any color or color pattern other than described above; albinism.
+Disqualifications: Any color or color pattern other than described above.
+Albinism.
 Pigment color other than black.

 The acceptable range of height for a mature Miniature Schnauzer is from 12 to 14 inches.

 A correctly made Miniature Schnauzer moves like a working dog.
 When trotting, the gait is effortless, smooth, powerful, and well coordinated, showing good but not exaggerated reach in front, and strong drive behind.
-The backline remains level with only a slight flexing to indicate suppleness.
+The topline remains level with only a slight flexing to indicate suppleness.
 Viewed from any position, legs turn neither in nor out, nor do feet cross or interfere with each other.
 As speed increases, feet tend to converge toward centerline of balance.